Minor in Research Ecosystems

 The minor in Research Ecosystems was developed and launched in 2025, in collaboration with partners across the university.
 The research ecosystem minor is an undergraduate curriculum that develops foundational skills across research ecosystems in various research domains.
 The minor is built on the premise that all research domains are increasing their research endeavors, including art, engineering, health, and education, and require trained and qualified professionals with expertise in both the research ecosystem and the content of their chosen domain.

-The minor’s courses focus on the competencies in job descriptions for various research ecosystem positions and the necessary skills to ensure the successful management and administration of research.
+The minor’s courses focus on the competencies in job descriptions for various research ecosystem positions and the necessary skills to ensure the successful management of research.
 Successful completion of the minor contributes to the building of a professional staff infrastructure supporting research teams as they create impactful research.
 In addition to didactic and skills-building courses, students complete the minor with an internship focused on a research ecosystem position of their choice and within their research domain.
 This is a career-focused minor with the primary outcome being employed as a member of the research team.
-The minor is designed to be accessible for all majors fostering diversity, inclusivity, and specialized content knowledge and skill sets.
+The minor is designed to be accessible for all majors fostering specialized content knowledge and skill sets.

 • Demonstrate professionalism and effective oral and written communication across team-based operations in varied research domains.